alanshaw/david/README.md

 David caches packages it looks up from NPM for 1 day.
 You can set the cache duration by calling `setCacheDuration` and passing it a [moment](http://momentjs.com/docs/) [duration](http://momentjs.com/docs/#/durations/).

 N.B.
 Packages are actually cached forever, but are refreshed according to this duration.
-You can control the number of pcakages david will cache by calling `setCacheSize`.
+You can control the number of packages david will cache by calling `setCacheSize`.

 ### Events